philbour/balance-converter/README.md

 ![](logo.png)

 # Introduction
-Feature to convert and return a balance into a specific currency denomination
+Service to convert a balance into a specific currency denomination.
+The balance will be converted into the lowest possible number of notes/coins.

 # Features

 * REST endpoint to convert a balance
 * Can be execute as a stand-alone Spring boot app or run within a Docker container
-* Validation
+* Validation to protect from erroneous requests
-* Easily extendable
+* Easily extendable by adding more currencies/denominations to the JSON data file
+* 88.2% code coverage

 # Limitations

 * Data is read in from static JSON file
 * No endpoint to dynamically add/update currencies
+* Balance parameter value must be between 1 and 100000000

 # Prerequisites